Diploderma swinhonis: Reproduction

-Life Cycle
+Life cycle

-Male and female D. swinhonis have a monthly mortality of around 20%, and there is significant mortality prior to maturity.
+Male and female Diploderma swinhonis have a monthly mortality of around 20%, and there is significant mortality prior to maturity.
 Specifically, around 88% of eggs do not survive past the initial incubation period of 30 days.
-This high level of mortality means that reproduction does not occur as quickly compared to other species of lizards.There are fluctuations in the population size of male lizards from fighting amongst each other when defending their territories and or competing for mates or resources, but female lizard population size is rather constant since their role does not describe the aforementioned behavior.
+This high level of mortality means that reproduction does not occur as quickly compared to other species of lizards.
+There are fluctuations in the population size of male lizards from fighting amongst each other when defending their territories and or competing for mates or resources, but female lizard population size is rather constant since their role does not describe the aforementioned behavior.